 2. Clear Browser Cache and Cookies

 If you still can’t fix the response code 401 error, try clearing your browser cookies and cache.
-Over time, these files can get corrupt and cause problems while loading a website.
+Over time, these files can get corrupted and cause problems while loading a website.
 To clear your browser cache, follow the steps below:

 1. Delete Chrome Cache